cased27/academicTranscripts/README.md

 ------

-## Bio
+## Personal Biography
 Raised in the Santa Monica Mountains in Southern California I love being active and exploring the outdoors.
 I lean into challenges, both mental and physical, and I truly enjoy traveling and exploring outside my comfort zone.
-Among my long-term goals is to have the freedom of mobility to work remotely and live wherever I choose.
+Among my long-term goals is to have the freedom of mobility to work remotely and live wherever I choose. <br>
 After graduating university I moved to Northern Spain and worked as a live-in au pair with a lovely Spanish family.
 I fell in love with the language, culture, and landscape and later found a job in the city of Granada, Spain.
-I lived there for 5 years teaching English to young kids and eventually moved back to my hometown of CA after being offered a great job.
-Since then, I have been interested in changing my career in order to have more freedom of mobility to be able to travel and make a living doing something I love - hence my excitement to learn web development!
+I lived there for 5 years teaching English to young kids and eventually moved back to my hometown of CA after being offered a promising opportunity to expand my work experience.
+Since then, I have been interested gaining more freedom of mobility to be able to travel and make a living doing something I love - hence my excitement to learn web development! <br>

 ### General Academic History
 | School | Location | Achievement | Date |